Trip planner for backpacking crews

 Draw the route

-Search a trail, snap paths together at real junctions, or upload a .gpx — Trailmix places camps at actual campsites and sizes the days, water, and food to the miles.
+Search a trail or snap paths together at real junctions — Trailmix places camps at actual campsites and sizes the days, water, and food to the miles.

 2